ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

+{% docs prep_subscription_opportunity %}

+ Mapping table for subscriptions to opportunities.
+This incorporates logic from previous processes which is includes taking opportunity-subscription connections from quotes, invoices, and the subscription object itself.
+Based on the created date, term dates, or subscription name, we fill in missing opportunity ids.

+{% enddocs %}

 {% docs prep_usage_ping %}
 This data model is a prep model that supports a new dimension model, dim_usage_ping, that will replace PROD.legacy.version_usage_data, dim_usage_pings, version_usage_data_source, and version_raw_usage_data_source in the future .